clinia/useful-scripts/boundary/README.md

 # Boundary Scripts Setup

-This repository contains scripts to manage Boundary authentication and secure connections for RDS and Trino services.
+This directory contains scripts to manage Boundary authentication and secure connections for RDS and Trino services.
 Follow the instructions below to set up and use the scripts.

 ## Installation